folio-org/docs/content/en/docs/Acquisitions/Orders/_index.md

 ## Closing an order

 The system will automatically close one-time orders that are fully received and fully paid, or those where receipt or payment is not required, as indicated by the purchase order line **Receipt status** and **Payment status** values.
 Only open orders can be closed.
 If you need to close an order manually, follow the steps below.
-Note about **Item status**: If **Create inventory** on the purchase order line is set to "Instance/holdings/item", an item was created in Inventory when the order was opened.
-Closing an order when the item is not yet received will update the **Item status** of the item to "Order Closed."
-For more information about item status see [Platform essentials \> Item Status]({{< ref "itemstatus.md" >}}).
+Note about **Item status**: If **Create inventory** on the purchase order line is set to “Instance/holdings/item”, an item was created in Inventory when the order was opened.
+Closing an order when the item is not yet received will update the **Item status** of the item to “Order Closed.”
+For more information about item status see [Platform essentials > Item Status](< ref “/platform_essentials_items_status.md” >).

 1. [Search for the order you want to close](#searching-for-an-order) and select it.